The 7 principles of PRINCE2 Project Management

 Precedent is an important principle in project management methodology as it is a powerful aid in risk assessment.

-All project planning should therefore begin by examining the ‘learning logs’ of previous projects.
-These logs will highlight potential areas of difficulty and help set realistic timescales, assess risk and avoid the mistakes of the past.
+Therefore, all project planning should begin by examining the ‘learning logs’ of previous projects.
+These logs will highlight potential areas of difficulty and help set realistic timescales, assess risk, and avoid the mistakes of the past.

 3. Clear roles and responsibilities

-It’s important that roles and responsibilities are set out in a clearly defined hierarchy from the start of the project.
+It’s important that roles and responsibilities are clearly defined in a hierarchy from the start of the project.

-Broadly speaking these roles will fall into one of four groups: corporate level (stakeholders and senior management), project board level (often referred to as a ‘steering committee’), project manager level, team level.
+Broadly speaking, these roles will fall into one of four groups: corporate level (stakeholders and senior management), project board level (often referred to as a ‘steering committee’), project manager level, and team level.

-A better understanding of roles, will ensure information gets to the right people, there are no gaps or overlaps in day to day project work and that everyone understands who they are reporting to.
+A better understanding of roles will ensure that information gets to the right people, there are no gaps or overlaps in day-to-day project work, and everyone understands who they are reporting to.

 Properly defined hierarchy also creates the framework for a better utilisation of resources.